Performing Trade Studies Using Analyzer and Astrogator

 3. Select 2D Line Plot.

 Use the Dimensions menu option to set which variable is displayed on which axis.
-In certain plots, other global plot controls can also be set based on the plot variables.
+In certain plots, you can also set other global plot controls based on the plot variables.

 1. Click Dimensions.

-2. Open the x pull down menu and select Trip.
+2. Open the x drop-down menu and select Trip.

-3. Click on the chart to close the Dimensions window.
+3. Click the chart to close the Dimensions window.

 4. Slide your cursor to the bottom point in the chart.